Daiyaan-Abdullah/ExpenseSheetSystem/README.md

  ## what you will need

-JDK 1.7 or greater installed with `JAVA_HOME` configured appropriately
+JDK 1.7 or greater installed

  ## Running the app